shocknet/docs/docs/terms/terms.md

 ## Fees

-We provide bandwidth, storage, compute, name-space and other cloud services frictionlessly to users of otherwise decentralized protocols.
-These services are accessed granularly, using micro-payments over Bitcoin’s Lightning Network.
+We provide infrastructure services including bandwidth, storage, compute, name-space, and network utilities.
+These are sold in granular units and prepaid using Bitcoin, primarily via the Lightning Network.

 As a hosting provider, we do not keep a percentage of monetization revenues on content served from our infrastructure.
 Our self-custodial monetization tools are sustained through integrated network services, including CDN, Transcoding, Relay, and VM hosting.